aws-lite/aws-lite.org/app/docs/performance.md

+---
+title: Performance
+description: Open, reproducible, real-world metrics for the performance of aws-lite and other AWS SDKs
+---
 # Performance

 Performance is one of the tent poles of `aws-lite`.
 We take it seriously because we want your applications to be as fast possible.